Chandia, Madhya Pradesh

 Chandia is a town and a nagar parishad, near Umaria town in Umaria district in the state of Madhya Pradesh, India.

 Geography

 Chandia is located at 23.65°N 80.7°E. It has an average elevation of 398 metres (1,305 feet).

 History

 Chandia was a Ilakedari (estate) ruled by Baghel Rajput under the flag of Rewa State.
 In 16th century, estate of Chandiya was granted to Kunwar Mangad Rai,He got the title of Lal Saheb.
 The illaka was spread over an area of 454 Square Miles which had 84 Villages.
 The illakedar Chandia had right to collect tax on behalf of Maharaja of Rewa State.

-The illakedar had to be present in the Dusshera Durbar and pay Nazarana to Maharaja of Rewa and be present in the service of Maharaja Rewa when ever required.
+The illakedar had to be present in the Dusshera Durbar and pay Nazarana to Maharaja of Rewa and be present in the service of Maharaja Rewa whenever required.